 File-sync systems come in both subscription service and free online software downloads as well.
-Some systems are more consumer-driven, such as DropBox, while others are more enterprise-centric, such as OneDrive.
-Some of the most popular systems that people use to sync and backup files include:
+Some systems are more consumer-driven, such as DropBox, while others are more enterprise-centric, such as Microsoft OneDrive.
+Some of the more popular systems these days include:

 - Anchor Sync

 - Apple iCloud

 So, how do file-sync systems work, what are the advantages of using them, what are the security concerns, and what systems are most ideal?